Table of Contents

 To be eligible for SSDI and/or SSI, you must be able to prove that you are disabled.
 The SSA uses a five-step sequential process to determine if a person is disabled:

-- If you are working, you cannot earn more than an average of $1,310 (in 2021) per month (known as substantial gainful employment).
+- If you are working while applying for disability, you cannot earn more than an average of $1,470 (in 2023) per month (known as substantial gainful employment).
 If you are not working, then the SSA’s Disability Determination Services (DDS) will decide your condition;

 - Your impairment or combination of impairments must significantly limit your ability to perform basic work, and must be expected to last for a year or longer or to result in death;